ExpressLRS/Repartitioner/README.md

 # What is this?

 This is a small firmware that resolves the dreaded "Bad Size Given" problem in some ExpressLRS TX modules.
+There are reports that this can also solve problems with the "Not Enough Space" error.

 # I've got the "Bad Size Given" problem, how do I use this to fix it?